+Area Rules

+- all food handling staff

+- induction during first day of week;

+New staff Training - the Essentials of Food Hygiene - included in Induction;

+including Induction - hygiene awareness - included in Induction;

+operating procedures - included in induction;

+- LearnPro mandatory training (e-Learning)

-Area Rules New staff Training including Induction All food handling Staff - induction during first day of week; - the Essentials of Food Hygiene - included in Induction; - hygiene awareness - included in Induction; - operating procedures - included in induction.
-Supervision of Staff all staff will be appropriately supervised; in areas where no supervision is required/available, all staff will have sufficient training and knowledge to work unsupervised.
-Elementary A one day course to provide an introduction to food hygiene.
+- all staff will be appropriately supervised;

+Supervision of Staff - in areas where no supervision is required/available, all staff will have sufficient training, knowledge to work unsupervised and assessed to be competent in their role.

+Elementary

+A course to provide an introduction to food hygiene.
 A certificate is awarded upon successful completion of a multiple choice questions exam.
-This course is provided by an Accredited In-House Trainer or by an External provider Intermediate Formal Training A three day course for supervisors/manager.
+(This course is provided by an Accredited In-House Trainer or by an External provider - online).

+Intermediate

+Formal Training A course for supervisors/manager.
 Course covers the food hygiene and principles of HACCP in more detail.
-Course normally provided by local colleges and certificate is awarded upon successful completion of a written exam Advanced At least a five day course for senior supervisors/manager.
+Course normally provided by local colleges and certificate is awarded upon successful completion of a written exam.
+(This course is provided by an Accredited In-House Trainer or by an External provider - online).

+Advanced

+A course for senior supervisors/manager.
 Course covers the food hygiene and principles of HACCP in greater detail.
-Course normally provided at local colleges and certificate is awarded upon successful completion of a written and oral exam Also listed overleaf detailing grades of staff involved in types of training All staff to receive training on department HACCP based system - level of training depends on their role/duties.
-Staff handling Low Risk Food (dining room, kitchen, patient meals catering assistants): - awareness of system at Induction; - completion of Cleaning schedules; HACCP based Training completion of Dishwasher temperatures; completion of Patients meals/Dining Room Service temperatures.
-Staff Handling High Risk Food (cooks, supervisors, storekeepers, salad/sandwich staff): require a working knowledge and an understanding of the practical application of the department HACCP based system at Induction; understanding of the hazards, controls, procedures, corrective action, evidence to be followed; completion of delivery temperatures; completion of fridge/freezer temperatures; completion of core/reheat/blast chill temperatures.
+(This course is provided by an Accredited In-House Trainer or by an External provider - online).

+All staff to receive training on department HACCP based system - level of training must commensurate to their work activity.

+Staff handling low risk food:

+(dining room, kitchen, patient meals catering assistants)

+- allergen training;

+- awareness of system at Induction;

+- completion of Cleaning schedules;

+- completion of Dishwasher temperatures;

+- completion of Patients meals/Dining Room Service temperatures.

+Staff handling high risk food:

+(cooks, supervisors, storekeepers, salad/sandwich staff)

+- allergen training;

+HACCP based Training require a working knowledge and an understanding of the practical application of the department HACCP based system at Induction;

+5 understanding of the hazards, controls, procedures, corrective action, evidence to be followed;

+- completion of delivery temperatures;

+- completion of fridge/freezer temperatures;

+- completion of core/reheat/blast chill temperatures.

+Managers or supervisors:

+- allergen training;

-Area Rules HACCP based Training (contd) Managers or Supervisors require a working knowledge and an understanding of the practical application of the department HACCP based system at Induction; manage or supervise food handling staff to ensure they understand the hazards, controls, procedures, corrective action, evidence to be followed; verify system is working and checking that corrective actions and reviews are being carried out.
-Retraining Where a failure occurs within an HACCP based system, staff will be retrained and/or given new instructions to carry out their duties safely.
-Records will be kept in personnel records/training record or any retraining.
-Refresher Training Refresher training will be undertaken by: - 3 hour Refresher Training undertaken (Minimum every 3 years); - staff meetings; - one-to-one coaching/training sessions.
+require a working knowledge and an understanding of the practical application of the department HACCP based system at Induction;

+manage or supervise food handling staff to ensure they understand the hazards, controls, procedures, corrective action, evidence to be followed verify system is working and checking that corrective actions and reviews

+are being carried out.

+Retraining Within a HACCP based system, staff will be retrained and/or given new instructions to carry out their duties safely.Records will be kept in personnel records/training record or any re-training.
+Refresher Training Refresher training will be undertaken by: refresher training undertaken (Minimum every 3 years - ongoing programme); staff meetings; one-to-one coaching/training sessions.
 Records will be kept in personnel records/training record of any training.
-Monitor/checking Weekly record Induction Pack Staff Training Matrix Training Needs by Grade
+Monitor/checking Daily record Weekly record Induction Pack Staff Training Matrix Training Needs by Grade

-4.3 The Catering Department will carry out planned and documented self assessment checks on the implementation and operation of service specifications and these form part of the system verification process.
+3.3 The catering department will carry out planned and documented self-assessment checks on the implementation and operation of service specifications and these form part of the system verification process.

-It is the responsibility of the Hotel Services Manager and or Catering Manager to ensure this procedure is maintained and followed.
-It is the responsibility of the Catering Manager to ensure a planned approach to setting target levels to be achieved through self assessment and that competency checks are achieved.
+It is the responsibility of the catering management team to ensure this procedure is maintained and followed.
+It is the responsibility of the catering manager to ensure a planned approach to setting target levels to be achieved through self-assessment and that competency checks are achieved.

-The self assessment procedure covers 5 main areas:
+The self-assessment procedure covers 5 main areas: